PrincetonUniversity/hpc_beginning_workshop/julia/README.md

 Hello, world.
 ```

-Use `squeue -u $USER` to monitor queued jobs.
+Use `squeue --me` to monitor queued jobs.

 # Guide

-For more on running Julia jobs see [this guide](https://researchcomputing.princeton.edu/julia).
+For more on running Julia jobs see [this guide](https://researchcomputing.princeton.edu/support/knowledge-base/julia).